 INDIAN CULINARY USES OF PALMYRA SPROUT/PANANG KIZHANGU

-As I mentioned earlier in this article, Palmyra Palm Tree is the state tree of Tamilnadu.
-It is extensively grown along the roads, and agricultural fields to mark boundaries and coast lanes.
+As I mentioned earlier in this article, the Palmyra Palm Tree is the state tree of Tamil Nadu.
+It is extensively grown along the roads and agricultural fields to mark boundaries and coast lanes.
 All parts of the tree are economically useful.
 Each part of the tree is used differently and is also available in various seasons.

 FOR EXAMPLE